 Nezahualcyotl: Joel Portman was a blessing to the assembly with very timely ministry.

 Pachuca: In gospel meetings at La Raza (over 8,000 ft. above sea level), Harrys Rodrguez and Gilberto Torrens are encouraged with good attendance.

-Volcanes: Helped by Dan Harvey and brethren from the Coapinole and Ixtapa assemblies, David Alves is in the third week of well-attended gospel meetings.
+Volcanes: Dan Harvey and brethren from the Coapinole and Ixtapa assemblies are in the third week of well-attended gospel meetings.

 Zamora: Joel Portman had excellent Bible readings on Romans 5-8 with the saints in the Galvantepec assembly.

 Zapopan: Joel Portman had a week of appreciated ministry meetings here on the subject of the Holy Spirit.

 Jack Nesbitt writes, “We enjoyed our time in St Lucia during the month of November.
 It was my privilege to have visited assemblies at Castries, La Gare, and Forestiere.
 I also helped in a short gospel series at Ciceron.
 Bob MacLeod from Hickory also gave appreciated help.
 This has been a very busy year for storm activity in the Atlantic.
 Most islands survived direct hits from hurricane activity, but flooding was common due to very heavy rain.”

 David Richards reports that progress in the work in St. Petersburg is very slow, and the assembly work was very discouraging in the summer with so many dependent upon their “dachas” (country gardens).
 Things are back to “normal” now, although some of the saints are working and cannot get out during the week; others have domestic difficulties.
 However, there is an exercise toward the gospel.
 There is now a gospel meeting on Sunday afternoon, as well as a Sunday School.
 These are good developments.